Second Nature Carbon Commitment

 The University will adhere to the strictest GHG reduction recommendations currently in place to reverse the negative social, environmental and economic impacts of climate change, as prescribed by the Intergovernmental Panel on Climate Change (IPCC).

-SF State Completes its Greenhouse Gas Inventory and Climate Action Plan
+Greenhouse Gas Inventory and Climate Action Plan

 SF State completed its first Greenhouse Gas Emissions Inventory in May 2008.
 Emissions from SF State's electricity and natural gas usage, commuting and air travel mileages, and trash tonnages are included.
 The students in Environmental Studies 570 Campus Sustainability aided in the research.